Colorado Indigent Care Program (CICP)

 - People who are not eligible for Health First Colorado (Colorado's Medicaid Program) or Child Health Plan Plus (CHP+)

-- People who have health insurance
+- People who are covered by Medicare or who have other health insurance may be eligible for CICP.

 Examples of CICP approximate income limits: